 Candidates are allowed to bring a non-electronic language translation dictionary.
-Please note that no highlighting, notes and attachments are allowed in the dictionary.
+Please note that no highlighting, notes, and attachments are allowed in the dictionary.

 Pearson VUE provides this video to show you what a typical testing site looks like, and what you will go through in the registration process.

 Prior to taking your scheduled exam, complete the tutorial by selecting “CBT Exam Tutorial” on the IIA website.
 Then you can choose the CBT for the CIA exam and study this.
 You can also take additional CIA exams or study guides as needed to be fully prepared.

 The appointment letter indicates the location and address of the exam center.
 If possible, run a test-drive by going to the exam center using the same traveling method (car or public transportation) and around the same time of the day.

-You will have a better idea of the traveling time required, and you will know how the building looks like, and little things like recognizing the entrance door and the feel of the exam site helps minimize the uncertainly you have on the exam day.
+You will have a better idea of the traveling time required, and you will know how the building looks like, and little things like recognizing the entrance door and the feel of the exam site helps minimize the uncertainty you have on the exam day.

 The IIA rules state that you must arrive 30 minutes before the exam.
 I recommend coming a bit earlier for buffer time, or to allow for possible traffic.

 There will be other candidates taking the exam in the same time slot.
 There is always a chance that the person before you take much longer than normal in the registration process.
 To improve the odds of having a smooth exam experience, I suggest you arrive at least 45 minutes prior to your exam.

 You will be given a key for the locker to put your personal belongings.
 The locker is typically small, so it is better to bring a small backpack rather than a large tote bag.
-I would also leave unnecessary items such as jewelery and laptops at home.
+I would also leave unnecessary items such as jewelry and laptops at home.

 You will also be asked to read and sign the Candidate Rules Agreement.
 After that, hand in your identification and provide a signature sample (digitally or on paper) for verification.
-The administrator will also take a digital photo of your face and capture your fingerprint for record.
+The administrator will also take a digital photo of your face and capture your fingerprint for the record.

 The administrator will give you an erasable board and pen.
 Once you sign in and are brought to the workstation in the exam room, you can start.